Nidhimidha/Service-Management/README.md

 ### Event driven updates

-When a new service is added/updated, the version count is updated for the service 'version.set' event is emitted to the versions service New version is pushed to to already existing list of versions for the added/updated service ID in the versions entity
+When a new service is added/updated, the version count is updated for the service. 'version.set' event is emitted to the versions service.
+New version is pushed to to already existing list of versions for the added/updated service ID in the versions entity

 ## APIs